UW-GDA/gda_course_2020/resources/jupyter_notes.md

 * 40 GB storage

 ## Logging out
-Please remember to log out of Jupyterhub when you are done for the day.
-This will shut down your server (but preserves all files and lab state).
-Not only will this save money (we'd like to avoid paying for cloud computing resources while you're sleeping), and provides a clean slate the next time you log in, which can help avoid various issues listed below.
+Please try to remember to shut down your server and log out of the Jupyterhub when you're done for the day.
+This will help save money (we'd like to avoid paying for cloud computing resources while you're sleeping), and provides a clean start the next time you log in, which can help avoid various issues listed below.

 ## Troubleshooting